 They occupied one classroom in the GBRSS building, and used the science labs and athletic facilities at a nearby college.

 That arrangement continued for a second year, incorporating a new tenth grade.
-A new entity, the Great Barrington Waldorf High School (GBWHS), was incorporated in December 2003, separating the high school from the elementary school legally and financially.
+A new and independent entity, the Great Barrington Waldorf High School (GBWHS), incorporated in December 2003, separating the high school from the elementary school legally and financially.

-In the spring of 2004, ninth and tenth grade students from both the German and Spanish language classes went abroad for three weeks – the German students to Munich, attending the Munich Waldorf H.S.; and the Spanish students to Peru, attending the Lima Waldorf School, working on a community service project for women and children, and trekking to Machu Piccu in the high Andes.
-Both trips were financed by intensive fundraising by students as well as grants from the Berkshire Taconic Community Foundation and the German government.
+In spring 2004, ninth and tenth grade German and Spanish language students went abroad for three weeks – the German students to Munich, attending the Munich Rudolf Steiner High School; and the Spanish students to Peru, attending the Lima Waldorf School, working on a community service project for women and children, and trekking to Machu Picchu in the high Andes.
+Both trips were financed by student fundraising and by grants from the Berkshire Taconic Community Foundation and the German government.